mkdocs/mkdocs/docs/user-guide/customizing-your-theme.md

 ```

 > NOTE:
-> If you are deploying your documentation with [ReadTheDocs].
-You will need
+> If you are deploying your documentation with [ReadTheDocs], you will need
 > to explicitly list the CSS and JavaScript files you want to include in
 > your config.
 To do this, add the following to your mkdocs.yml.
 >